IDinsight/ask-a-question/docs/components/admin-app/index.md

     [:octicons-arrow-right-24: More info](./manage-urgency-rules.md)

-- :material-chat-question:{ .lg .middle } __Playground__
+- :material-chat-question:{ .lg .middle } __Test__

     ---

-    Allows you to experiment with the Question-Answering Service.
-You can use this to simulate a question being asked by a user within a chat window
+    Allows you to experiment with the Question-Answering and Urgency Detection.
+    You can use this to simulate a question being asked by a user within a chat window.

     [:octicons-arrow-right-24: More info](./playground.md)

-- :material-view-dashboard:{ .lg .middle } __Content Manager's Dashboard__
+- :material-view-dashboard:{ .lg .middle } __Dashboard__

     ---